Maximize Space in Your Small Nursery: Smart Solutions!

 Zone Creation

-• Sleeping Zone: Place the crib away from windows to avoid bright sunlight and near the center for easy access.
+• Sleeping zone: Place the crib away from direct sunlight and in an easily accessible spot.

-• Play Zone: Create a safe, designated area for your baby's toys to encourage play and exploration.
+• Play zone: Designate a safe space for toys and exploration.

 Strategic Furniture Placement